 In This Article

 Most people know that conditioning is important for hair health, but few may know the real importance of incorporating protein into their regimen.
-That’s where hydrolyzed keratin comes into play: This multifunctional ingredient can temporarily turn back the clock on damage and fortify hair.
+That’s where hydrolyzed keratin comes into play.
+A large protein molecule that penetrates the hair shaft to strengthen hair, reduce frizz, and increase elasticity, this multifunctional ingredient can temporarily turn back the clock on damage and fortify hair.

 Read on to learn more about hydrolyzed keratin—the go-to strengthening ingredient that is used in countless hair products.